obsoletenerd/obsoletenerd.com/content/pages/links.md

 [Atomic Rockets](https://projectrho.com/public_html/rocket/) - The personal project of a single person that has to be one of the most comprehensive resources of Science Fiction information/facts/data ever attempted.
 If you're a Sci-Fi author or just a keen fan, this website is a mind-blowing example of how far a personal hobby website can go.

 [Ian's Shoelace Site](https://www.fieggen.com/shoelace/index.htm) - Ian has been collecting information about shoe laces and all the ways to lace or tie shoes and posting it on the web since April 2000, and this has to be one of my favourite examples of the old-web.
 A lifetime devoted to sharing information about one of the most random topics, and yet still valuable and useful to this current day.

+[Apollo Lunar Surface Journal](https://www.nasa.gov/history/alsj/main.html) - An absolute gem of the early web, this is an *extremely* comprehensive collection of information about the Apollo Lunar Surface Journeys, including transcripts, photographs, and technical data, scanned trainined guides, audio recordings, and so much more.
+First published in 1995, this is such a valuable resource for space enthusiasts.

+[Higher Intellect](https://preterhuman.net) - Started in the late 1990s, Higher Intellect is a colossal collection of text files and PDFs on every topic imaginable.
+Data hoarding as a service-to-humanity.
+This is one of those websites you want stored on your NAS for when society collapses.

 <a id="indexes-and-directories"></a>
 ## Indexes & Directories